What are the Kenneth Myer Innovation Fellowships?

 The applicant must:

 - be an Australian citizen or permanent resident

 - reside in Australia for the majority of the Fellowship period

-- have a proven track record of out-of-the-box thinking and risk-taking
+- have a proven track record of achievement

 - have well-developed networks within an area of the proposed project.